Social Icons

 Directed by Michael Tiddes

-This Marlon Wayans movie is a cheap mistake, it is wrong on so many levels and it tries hard to be like Scary Movie but Wayans just went overboard in the rate of disgust and sexuality in this found footage movie that is meant to be a comedy/horror spoof film.
+This Marlon Wayans movie is a cheap mistake.
+It’s wrong on so many levels and tries hard to be like Scary Movie, but Wayans just went overboard with the level of disgust and sexuality in this found-footage comedy/horror spoof.

-It always amaze me when movie makers think perversion and disgust is what you need to make a good spoof movie, I don’t think it is entertaining when a movie shows a girl taking a dump or farting in her sleep; It is disgusting to witness in real life worse to see it on screen.
-A haunted house has all of this and more.
-Yes, there are times where I did laugh, but when I was done watching the movie I felt more like I just violated my eyes.
-The sodomy scene in the movie was the height of it all for me as I almost stopped watching.
+It always amazes me when movie makers think perversion and disgust are what you need to make a good spoof movie.
+I don’t find it entertaining when a movie shows a girl taking a dump or farting in her sleep—it’s disgusting to witness in real life, let alone on screen.
+A Haunted House has all of this and more.
+Yes, there were times I laughed, but by the end, I felt like I had violated my eyes.
+The sodomy scene was the height of it for me; I almost stopped watching.

-The thing is after you are done watching this movie spoof that took ideas from The Exorcist (1973)and others you start to wonder how to rate it, 5/10 for making you laugh sometimes or 4 for making you want to puke.
-The movie plot is about a couple, Malcolm (Marlon Wayans) and Keisha (Essence Atkins) who decided to move in together.
-Keisha has for long been haunted by a ghost, so as she moved in with Malcolm so did the ghost too.
+After watching this spoof, which borrows ideas from The Exorcist (1973) and others, you start to wonder how to rate it: 5/10 for making you laugh sometimes, or 4/10 for making you want to puke.
+The plot revolves around a couple, Malcolm (Marlon Wayans) and Keisha (Essence Atkins), who decide to move in together.
+Keisha has long been haunted by a ghost, and as she moves in with Malcolm, the ghost follows.

-Here is where the movie gets a twist (according to Wayans) Malcolm knows that white people are the only ones who stay in the haunted house black people run for their lives, so he tried to convince Keisha that they should run, not knowing that the ghost is actually haunting Keisha, it was when they called in a weird gay psyche before all the truth is exposed.
+Here’s where the movie gets a twist (according to Wayans): Malcolm believes that white people are the only ones who stay in haunted houses, while black people run for their lives.
+He tries to convince Keisha they should leave, not realizing the ghost is actually haunting her.
+It’s only when they call in a weird, gay psychic that the truth is revealed.

-Another major problem I had with the movie is the way they just violated the whole exorcism thing.
-I’m no catholic, but I don’t think such should be played with some things should just be left alone.
-I’m not a fan of horror movies since all they do is bore me, so I haven’t seen any of the popular ones lately but if they are anywhere as similar to what I saw now, I thank God I haven’t taken the time to watch them.
+Another major issue I had with the movie is how it mishandles the whole exorcism theme.
+I’m not Catholic, but I don’t think such things should be played with—some topics should just be left alone.
+I’m not a fan of horror movies because they usually bore me, so I haven’t seen many of the popular ones lately.
+If they’re anything like what I saw here, I thank God I haven’t wasted my time watching them.

-As horrible as this movie was, and as lame a cinematography it had, the movie was a financial success, as it made more than 10 times its production cost of 2.5 million in the box office.
-Which to me is amazing because after watching the movie I never want to see it again and I can’t advise anyone too either.
+As horrible as this movie was, and as lame as its cinematography, it was a financial success, making over 10 times its $2.5 million production cost at the box office.
+To me, that’s amazing because after watching it, I never want to see it again—and I can’t advise anyone else to either.
+The movie has its own set of viewers is not for everyone.

 0 comments: